 What Can an Equipment Lease Agreement Be Used For?

 Equipment lease agreements are used when a company needs a piece of equipment but does not wish to purchase it outright.
 For example, you could lease things like:

-Leases usually don’t involve transfers of ownership, but some may allow the lessee to purchase the equipment at the end of the lease.
+Leases usually don’t involve transfers of ownership, but some may allow the lessee to purchase the used equipment at the end of the lease.

 When Should an Equipment Rental Agreement Be Used?

-Equipment rental agreements are a good fit in a few different situations.
+Equipment rental agreements are a good fit in a few different situations:

 Typically, leasing is cheaper than buying or financing a piece of equipment.
 If your company is looking for the least expensive way to acquire equipment, leasing can be a good choice.
-You might like to get familiar with offers of the most recommended equipment financing companies on our site to get a better idea of what the costs are.

 Leases also make it easier to change equipment as your needs change.
 If you buy a machine, you have to either scrap it or sell it before replacing it.
 You may also have put a lot of money into the equipment, which could mean wasting resources.
 If you know you want to replace a piece of equipment every few years, leasing might be more flexible.